 In 2015, the Office for Civil Rights reported that there was a combined loss of over 112 million records from health care data breaches.
 The Office of Personnel Management also reported in 2015 that sensitive information was stolen from over 21.5 million current, former, and prospective federal employees, and contractors.

-With these extensive and catastrophic breaches constantly occurring, it is essential to maintain an open conversation about what measures can be taken to prevent breaches and protect businesses.
+With these extensive and catastrophic breaches constantly occurring, it is essential to maintain an open conversation about what measures can be taken to prevent data breaches and protect businesses.
 The question remains: where is security headed for 2016?
 Many industry experts predict that one of the biggest strategic technology trends for 2016 is adaptive security architecture.
-With the Internet of Things and device mesh providing more opportunities for businesses to grow with end-user device technology, security needs to be able to adapt with the current IT environment.
+With the Internet of Things and device mesh providing more opportunities for businesses to grow with end-user device technology, security needs to be able to adapt to the current IT environment.
 Is your security ready for 2016?
 Below are a few questions to see if your business is ready:

 Do you proactively work on enhancing your security?